2014 Gaza War: Israeli

 The second Israeli civilian to be killed was Awda Lafi al-Waj, a 32-year-old Israeli Bedouin, who was hit by a rocket in the Bedouin village of Qasr al-Sir, near Dimona.
 In spite of having been recognized as a regular settlement in 1999, the village was still not hooked up to the national electricity grid.
 The rocket alarm system therefore was not operative in the village.
 The village had still not an approved master plan, which meant that all construction was illegal.
 There were no shelters, safe rooms or protective walls in the village.
-The area where the village was located was considered "open area" by military authorities and was therefore not defended by the Iron Dome air defense system."Bedouin 'defenseless' as man killed, 4 injured by Gaza rocket", The Times of Israel; accessed 22 July 2014.
+The area where the village was located was considered "open area" by military authorities and was therefore not defended by the Iron Dome air defense system.

 A Thai migrant worker was also killed by mortar fire while working at a greenhouse in moshav Netiv HaAsara, located a few hundred meters from the Gaza border.
 The IDF had previously converted the car park in the southern part of the village into an army base and placed tanks there.

 The moshav provided no protection for the migrant workers working in the fields or greenhouses, located too far from the shelters.

 On 22 August, a 4-year-old Israeli child was killed by a mortar that fell on kibbutz Nahal Oz.

 Two Israeli civilians in kibbutz Nirim were killed in a barrage of mortar fire, an hour before a ceasefire went into effect.
 The two were the settlement's chief and deputy military security co-ordinators.

-Both Nahal Oz and Nirim (as well as two other nearby settllements) were used as staging areas for IDF tanks operating inside Gaza.
+Both Nahal Oz and Nirim (as well as two other nearby settlements) were used as staging areas for IDF tanks operating inside Gaza.
 The settlements were used for envelopment, surveillance and military supply.
 Eyal Weizman commented that "Israel claims that Hamas is endangering its civilian population by locating its installations in inhabited areas...
 Israel does the same, though it has enough space to choose not to."